Terms of Website Use

-12.5 This clause 12 shall survive termination of the Contract.
+13.8 This clause 13 shall survive termination of the Contract.

-13.2 Without limiting its other rights or remedies, the Supplier may terminate the Contract or (at its discretion) suspend the supply of Services or all further deliveries of Goods under the Contract or any other contract between the Customer and the Supplier if:
+14.2 Without limiting its other rights or remedies, the Supplier may terminate the Contract or (at its discretion) suspend the supply of Services or all further deliveries of Goods under the Contract or any other contract between the Customer and the Supplier if:

 (a) the Customer fails to make pay any amount due under this Contract on the due date for payment; or

 (b) the Customer becomes subject to any of the events listed in clause 14.1(b) to clause 14.1(d)(inclusive), or the Supplier reasonably believes that the Customer is about to become subject to any of them.

 14.3 Unless the Customer is entitled to terminate the Contract in any of the circumstances identified in clause 14.1, the Contract (or any Goods or instalments of Goods comprised in the Contract) may only be cancelled by the Customer with the Company’s prior written consent.
 In relation to the foregoing, in respect of any Goods:

 (a) which are standard stock items of the Supplier, upon cancellation the Company shall be entitled to invoice the Customer an administration and re-stocking charge equal to 20% of the value of the Contract (or where only some Goods are cancelled, 20% of the value of the Goods cancelled) excluding VAT;